gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction2.md

 ## Functions, functions, functions

 Elm code is organised into _functions_ that evaluate expressions to produce some value.
-Those functions may have some input in the form or _parameters_ and they will always return some output.
+Those functions may have some input in the form of _parameters_ and they will always return some output.
 Functions never change existing values and their returned value is always the only thing they return.
 In other words functions in Elm never have any _side effects_.
 Almost everything in an Elm program will be a function.
 Elm doesn't use 'variables' common in many other languages.